Contact inhibition: Role in cancer

-However, it is important to note that contact-inhibited cells undergo cell cycle arrest, but do not senesce.
+However, contact-inhibited cells undergo cell cycle arrest, but do not senesce.
 It has been shown that contact-inhibited cells resume normal proliferation and mitogen signaling upon being replated in a less confluent culture.
 Thus, contact inhibition of proliferation may be viewed as a reversible form of cell cycle arrest.
 Furthermore, to transition from cell cycle arrest to senescence, contact-inhibited cells must activate growth-activating pathways such as mTOR.
 Once cells in high-density cultures become confluent enough such that the cell area falls below a critical value, the adhesion formations trigger pathways that downregulate mitogen signaling and cell proliferation.
 The growth-promoting mTOR pathway is therefore inhibited, and consequently, the contact-inhibited cells cannot transition from cell cycle arrest to senescence.
 This has crucial implications in cancer therapy; even though cancer cells are not contact-inhibited, confluent cancer cell cultures still suppress their senescence machinery.
 Therefore, this may be a plausible explanation for why senescence-inducing cancer therapy drugs are ineffective.